pvcnt/accio/docs/accio/contribute/operator.md

   help = "An operator that multiplies a number by another one") class MultiplyOp extends Operator[MultiplyIn, MultiplyOut] {
   override def execute(in: MultiplyIn, ctx: OpContext): MultiplyOut = {
-    println("My operator is running and doing something now") MultiplyOut(in.a * in.b)
+    MultiplyOut(in.a * in.b)
   }
 }